 Check in with your new doctor or midwife about the kind of relationship you are expecting to have with them.
 Be clear about what you are seeking and be an active participant in your care.
 You will have fewer visits to get to know your new team, so communication about your health and your needs is key.

-If you are interested in changing providers to Baby+Co., contact us!
+If you are interested in changing providers to the physicians or midwives at Baby+Company, contact us!
 We look forward to talking with you.